Resources for small (remote) businesses

 Awin makes it easy to sign up and join programs of interest in order to earn money online.
 Their dashboard provides all the statistics you need and if you need more information, the reports allow you to drill down even further.
 They have a great wiki section and video tutorials in a number of different languages.

 CJ Affiliate (formerly Commission Junction) is the world’s largest and most established affiliate marketing network.
 Over the past few years, they seem to have purchased, acquired and assimilated other smaller affiliate marketing companies.
 Their corporate headquarters are in California with offices around the world.

 And because they are big, they can be quite picky and a little impersonal.
-That said, their list of merchants (product provides is massive).
+That said, their list of merchants is massive.

-FlexOffers is aan affiliate network of publishers and advertisers that offers high quality partnerships.
-We only use them for a couple of affiliate programs, but their platform is user-friendly.
+FlexOffers is an affiliate network of publishers and advertisers that offers high quality partnerships.
+We only use them for a couple of affiliate programs.
+Their platform is user-friendly.

 Impact (the brand) is owned by Impact Tech, Inc, and was created by a team of people who had previously founded Commission Junction (now called CJ), Savings.com and LeadPoint.
-They are affiliate industry distruptors who introduced a SaaS platform to manage all revenue generating partnerships.
+They are affiliate industry disruptors who introduced a SaaS platform to manage all revenue generating partnerships.
 Their affiliate management platform which manages several advertisers we, as a media partner, work with is called Radius.

 Social Media Management

 It took us a while to cotton on to Pinterest as a search engine in its own right rather than just a place to collect pretty images, recipes and the like.